NGonline/Notes/Java.md

 ```
 `BufferedReader` provides `readLine()` and if it returns `null`, you're at the end of the file.
 Note that it will delete the line break.

+- `FileReader` use the default charset of the system.
+If you want to select some decoding charset, use `new BufferedReader(new InputStreamReader(new FileInputStream(fileName), charset));`

 ### Input from Memory
 - `BufferedInputFile.read()` is used to create a `StringReader`, whose `read()` method returns the next character as an `int`:
 ```